Hamiltonian and Noether charges in first order gravity: The action for gravity in the first order formalism

-The first additional term to the gravitational action that we shall consider is the so called {\it Holst} term \cite{holst}, first introduced with the aim of having a variational principle whose $3+1$ decomposition yielded general relativity in the Ashtekar-Barbero (real) variables \cite{barbero}.
+The {\it Holst} term \cite{holst}, was first introduced with the aim of having a variational principle whose $3+1$ decomposition yielded general relativity in the Ashtekar-Barbero (real) variables \cite{barbero}.
 It turns out that the Holst term, when added to the Palatini action, does not change the equations of motion (although it is not a topological term), so that in the Hamiltonian formalism its addition corresponds to a canonical transformation.
 This transformation leads to the Ashtekar-Barbero variables that are the basic ingredients in the loop quantum gravity approach.
-As we shall show in the next chapter, the Holst term is finite but not differentiable for asymptotically flat spacetimes, so an appropriate boundary term should be added in order to make it well defined.
+It turns out that the Holst term is finite but not differentiable for asymptotically flat spacetimes, so an appropriate boundary term should be added in order to make it well defined.
 The result is \cite{cwe},